DCL-IBL/BulMMLU-Dataset/README.md

 # BulMMLU Dataset

-## Objectives of the project
+## Objectives of the project IfGPT
-The project aims to develop a freely accessible infrastructure for the selection and pre-processing of large datasets for Bulgarian as well as tailored data for particular industries and fine-tuning suitable freely available large language models for specific purposes.
+The project **IfGPT: Infrastructure for Fine-tuning Pre-trained Large Language Models**:  aims to develop a freely accessible infrastructure for the selection and pre-processing of large datasets for Bulgarian as well as tailored data for particular industries and fine-tuning suitable freely available large language models for specific purposes.

 ## BulMMLU Dataset